The Epoch Times: Money laundering allegations

 On June 3, 2024, the chief financial officer of The Epoch Times, Weidong "Bill" Guan, was indicted on federal charges in the Southern District of New York and charged with one count of conspiring to commit money laundering and two counts of bank fraud in a transnational scheme that lasted from 2020 to May 2024.
 The Department of Justice (DOJ) said that under Guan's leadership, The Epoch Timess Make Money Online team had purchased crime proceeds using cryptocurrency and transferred them into bank accounts held by entities affiliated with The Epoch Times.
 According to the DOJ, tens of millions in money laundered funds were transferred to The Epoch Timess bank accounts, inflating its revenue by 410 percent.

-The Epoch Times said in a statement that Guan was "innocent until proven guilty beyond a reasonable doubt", adding that it had "suspended him until this matter is resolved".
+The Epoch Times said in a statement that it had suspended Guan until this matter is resolved.
 Founder John Tang later resigned from his role as CEO and the company's management was handed over to a transitional team.
 On July 1, 2024, Janice Trey was appointed as interim CEO.
 In response to the incident, the newspaper published statements written by Li Hongzhi, which criticized the newspaper's alleged financial misconduct and partisanship, calling on Falun Gong practitioners to cease making personal attacks on American political figures.

+On July 9, 2026, Guan pleaded guilty to one conspiracy charge for participating in a scheme to launder fraud proceeds.
+In his plea, Guan admitted that he knew there was "a high probability" that money passing through accounts he oversaw "were the proceeds of criminality" but chose not to investigate further.
+As part of the plea agreement, prosecutors dropped the remaining charges.
+The Epoch Times stated that it was not a party to the litigation.